Procurement

 Types of SaaS agreements

-Most SaaS agreements you enter will fall into one of two categories: per user or consumption/usage-based.
+Most SaaS agreements you enter will fall into one of two categories:

 Per user agreements outline how many users—or “seats”—you can have in the solution before you reach the contractual limit.
 If you reach or exceed the limit, your agreement may require you to pay to add additional users.

-Consumption or usage-based agreements lay out how much you can use the software during a given period.
+Usage-based agreements lay out how much you can use the software during a given period.
 For example, you might be able to run a certain number of reports, export a certain amount of data, or track a certain number of events per month.

 Many SaaS agreements offer components of both models.
 It’s important to understand how consumption and number of users impact your agreement before signing.